mattfaltyn/awesome-neuro-symbolic-ai/README.md

 ### Neural Logic Machines
 Google's Neural Logic Machine (NLM) is a neural-symbolic architecture for both inductive learning and logic reasoning.
 NLMs use tensors to represent logic predicates.

+### Markov Logic Networks
+Matthew Richardson's and Pedro Domingos' Markov Logic Networks (MLNs) are a first-order knowledge base with a weight attached to each formula (or clause).
+Together with a set of constants representing objects in the domain, it specifies a ground Markov network containing one feature for each possible grounding of a first-order formula in the KB, with the corresponding weight.